nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

 ## Add volumes and volumeMounts to NGINX Ingress Controller

-In order to use the WAF security bundles, your NGINX Ingress Controller instance must have *volumes* and *volumeMounts*.
+To use WAF security bundles, your NGINX Ingress Controller instance must have *volumes* and *volumeMounts*.
 Precise paths are used to detect when bundles are uploaded to the cluster.

-Here is an example of what must be added:
+Here is an example of what to add:

 ```yaml
 volumes: